blimmer/zsh-aws-vault/README.md

 1. add `zgen load blimmer/zsh-aws-vault` to your '!saved/save' block
 1. `zgen update`

+## Upgrading

+Some releases might have breaking changes to behaviors.
+Before upgrading, please review [the Releases page](https://github.com/blimmer/zsh-aws-vault/releases) to understand the changes.
+This package follows Semantic Versioning best-practices.

+An upgrade guide for major versions is available in [UPGRADING.md](/UPGRADING.md).

 ## Features

 This plugin provides a comprehensive set of tools for working with aws-vault: